ha272won/cse15l-lab-reports/lab-report-5-week10.md

 ![Screen Shot 2022-06-04 at 9 23 38 PM](https://user-images.githubusercontent.com/103228431/172034964-0f5985ad-9dba-4b86-b470-b60322878db2.png)

-#483
-To correct this, the code in the if statement must be modified.
-Instead of directly adding a substring to a variable to be returned within an if statement, we can fix the code in #487 if we add a condition to the temporary variable to store the substring for further verification.
+For both #483 and #504, to correct this, the code in the if statement must be modified.
+Instead of directly adding a substring to a variable to be returned within an if statement, we can fix the code in #487 if we add a condition to the temporary variable to store the substring for further verification

-#504
-what is wrong with the program show the code that should be fixed